expo/eas-cli/CONTRIBUTING.md

 # Development

 Set up an alias for the EAS CLI so you can try it in projects all around your computer.
 The project is compiled on the fly so you don't need to run a build (watch) command.

+> The only exception is when you just cloned the repository or there have been changes in `packages/eas-json`.
+In that case, you'll have to run `yarn build` in the root.

 Open your `.zshrc` or other config file and add:

 ```
 alias easd="/PATH/TO/eas-cli/bin/run"